Luminar-Technolab/Project-Fair-Jan24/README.md

                     - import jsonwebtoken
                     - create middlewware function for define logic to verify token
                     - export middleware
+            - express.static() : used to make a file/folder from node server available to other application

             ------------------------------------------------------
                     MONGOOSE - OBJECT DATA MODEL (ODM) FOR NODE JS